 Coffee is king on the Bolaven Plateau, and plantations around Paksong welcome you to observe the coffee production process from growing beans to filling your cup.

 Take a 3-hour tour of the Jhai Coffee House, which educates local farmers on specialty coffee growing methods.
 You’ll learn which coffee cherries to pick, meet the farmers, inspect the coffee process, and learn how to roast, before sampling the finished product.

 The Sinouk Coffee Resort and Plantation offers a relaxing coffee experience by combining a resort on its grounds.
 Wander around the organic coffee plantation, and learn about the French influence on this industry in Laos.
 Spend the night in a chalet and absorb the surrounding gardens, ponds and waterfalls.

 Thrill seekers can fly through a forest on Green Discovery’s Tree Top Explorer.
 Start your adventure with a trek through coffee plantations and thick forests before reaching zip-lines that crisscross gorges and waterfalls.
 Then, take on the via ferrata that climbs steep cliffs, and explore the forest on a canopy walkway.

 Enter Champasak’s natural wonderland at the Xe Pian Protected Area.
-You can ride an elephant, trek through the NPA’s 2,400 km2, or relax at an eco-lodge.
+You can trek around the NPA’s 2,400 km2, or relax at the KingFisher EcoLodge.
 Base your adventure at Ban Kiet Nong next to wetlands, meet local villagers, and enter their lifestyle.
 From here, you can venture to the rocky peak of Phou Asa Mountain and inspect ancient temple ruins, or join a choice of 1-4-day treks.